 When extracting the files, I get an error message about CHM files.

-You may get this error is you're using Windows Vista.
 The solution is to right-click the *.exe file and then choose 'Run as Administrator.'
 Microsoft has apparently decided that *.chm files are a security risk.

 The PUP v7 help doesn't work!